-- Visas for the exercise of subordinate professional activity; - Visas for the exercise of independent professional activity or for entrepreneurial emigrants; - Visas for teaching, highly qualified or cultural activity;
+- Visas for the exercise of subordinate professional activity; - Visas for the exercise of independent professional activity or entrepreneurial emigrants; - Visas for teaching, highly qualified or cultural activity; - Visas for research, study, exchange of higher education students, secondary school students, internship and volunteering; and

-- Visas for research, study, exchange of higher education students, secondary school students, internship and volunteering; and - Visas for family reunification.
+• Visas for family reunification.

-Foreign citizens who do not have sufficient means of subsistence are not permitted to enter the country, either for the period of stay or for travel to the country in which their admission is guaranteed, or who are not in a position to acquire those means legally.
+Foreign citizens who do not have sufficient means of subsistence, or cannot acquire those means lawfully, are not permitted to enter the country, either for the period of stay or for travel to the country where their admission is guaranteed.